giordano/Cuba.jl/docs/index.rst

-As already explained, ``Cuba.jl`` operates on real quantities, so if you want to integrate a complex-valued function of complex arguments you have to treat complex quantities as 2-component arrays or real numbers.
+As already explained, ``Cuba.jl`` operates on real quantities, so if you want to integrate a complex-valued function of complex arguments you have to treat complex quantities as 2-component arrays of real numbers.
 For example, if you do not remember `Euler's formula
 <https://en.wikipedia.org/wiki/Euler%27s_formula>`__, you can compute this
 simple integral